Jamie Stanclift just wrapped up her fourth season as the head softball coach for the Wildcats.

 She graduated from Free State high school and was a three-year letterwinner in basketball, volleyball and softball.

 Gary Hines joined the Baker University softball coaching staff in the 2014 season.
-Hines has coached collegiate softball for twenty-three years most recently, serving as the assistant coach at Iowa State University for seven years, where he coached an All-Big 12 tournament pitcher who currently holds seven Iowa State school records, and was also named Second Team All-Big 12 and an All-Big 12 Academic team member.
+Hines has coached collegiate softball for twenty six years.
+Prior to Baker he served as the assistant coach at Iowa State University for seven years, where he coached an All-Big 12 tournament pitcher who currently holds seven Iowa State school records, and was also named Second Team All-Big 12 and an All-Big 12 Academic team member.

 Coach Hines was the Pitching Consultant at Emporia State University for four years, helping develop two All-Conference pitchers, a two-time All-American, and Emporia State record holder in wins, strikeouts, and ERA.